 All residents agree to display a CA House permit on their vehicles at all times and to park in their assigned location.

 Bicycle parking is available behind the Main House.
 Bikes may not be parked or locked along the wheelchair ramps or stairs in front of the house.
 Abandoned bicycles (will be periodically) are annually removed from the premises at the beginning of each lease year.
 There will be advance warning of when this will take place, including the following procedures to avoid its removal: It is requested that every resident wishing to park their bicycle on the property, obtain a City of Davis Bike Permit to be registered in the CA House database.
 Those bicycles not registered will be temporarily tagged with a ribbon.
 All unclaimed, tagged bikes will be permanently removed after 7 days.

 Residents are expected to limit their trash and to recycle.
 Please empty any personal trash into the large rectangular bin in the trash enclosure.
-Trash enclosure can be accessed with Main House key code.
+Trash enclosure can be accessed with Nourish Food Pantry key code.
 All trash must be placed in the bin, and the lids must be able to close.
 Do not leave your garbage or recycling on the ground!
 It will not be picked up by the driver and will attract roaches!

 Paper and plastic/glass recycling containers are also located in the trash house.
 Recycle as much as possible to reduce our carbon footprint.
 Break down all boxes prior to putting into or next to the recycling bins.

 Abandoning furniture, electronics, appliances, or other large items in or next to the trash enclosure is prohibited – this is not a dump site!
 If you have special items that are in need of disposal and don’t know how to proceed, please contact a CA House staff member for help.

 Please remember to help keep this area clean and safe for all residents to use!